MicrosoftDocs/Viva/Viva/insights/Includes/org-data-upload-tips.md

 * The required PersonId and ManagerId field values must be a valid email address (for example, gc@contoso.com)
 * The required TimeZone field values must be in a supported Windows format
 * The required Layer field values must contain numbers only
-* The required HourlyRate field values must contain numbers only, which Workplace Analytics assumes is in US dollars for calculations and data analysis
+* The required HourlyRate field values must contain numbers only, which the app assumes is in US dollars for calculations and data analysis

 >[!Note]
->Workplace Analytics does not currently perform currency conversions for HourlyRate data.
-All calculations and data analysis in Workplace Analytics assume the data to be in US dollars.
+>The app does not currently perform currency conversions for HourlyRate data.
+All calculations and data analysis assumes the data to be in US dollars.

 #### Rules for characters in field values